onlinehub0808/-smart-contract-best-practices/docs/security_tools.md

 ### Static and Dynamic Analysis

-- [Mythril Platform](https://mythril.ai/) - The "INFURA for smart contract security".
-SaaS platform and tools ecosystem for developers.
+- [Mythril Platform](https://mythril.ai/) - The "INFURA for smart contract security" - a SaaS platform and tools ecosystem for developers.
 - [Mythril OSS](https://github.com/ConsenSys/mythril) - Open-source security analyzer for Solidity code and Ethereum bytecode.
 - [Slither](https://github.com/trailofbits/slither) - Static analysis framework with detectors for many common Solidity issues.
 It has taint and value tracking capabilities and is written in Python.
 - [Echidna](https://github.com/trailofbits/echidna) - The only available fuzzer for Ethereum software.
 Uses property testing to generate malicious inputs that break smart contracts.